GDPR and AI: what to sort out before you start

 5. Is your data protection officer involved?

-What does this mean in practice for AI implementation?
+What this means for AI in practice

-Want to implement AI in GDPR-compliant way?
+Want to put AI to work the GDPR-compliant way?

 Book a consultation